bgoonz/BGOONZ_BLOG_2.0/src/pages/notes-template.md

 ---
 title: Tools
-excerpt: >-
-    See some interesting tools developed by the Web-Dev-Hubcommunity to help automate parts of your workflow.
+weight: 2
 seo:
-    title: Tools
+    title: Gatsby Plugins For This Sites Content Model
-    description: This is the tools page
+    description: This is my markdown notes tempate
     extra:
         - name: 'og:type'
           value: website
           keyName: property
         - name: 'og:title'

-          value: Tools
+          value: Gatsby Plugins For This Sites Content Model
           keyName: property
         - name: 'og:description'

-          value: This is the tools page
+          value: This is the Gatsby Plugins For This Sites Content Model page
           keyName: property
         - name: 'twitter:card'
           value: summary
         - name: 'twitter:title'

-          value: Tools
+          value: Gatsby Plugins For This Sites Content Model
         - name: 'twitter:description'

-          value: This is the tools page
+          value: This is the Gatsby Plugins For This Sites Content Model page
 template: docs
 ---